brandonfoong/circus/README.md

 - Used to demo abstract classes, interfaces, packages
 - Can be used to demo branching too
 - Add some relevant documentation to the README
+- Further update README in the master branch